DockerLabs Workshop

 docker ps

-Show all the containers (includind non running containers):
+Show all the containers (including non running containers):

 docker ps -a